lugu/qiloop/doc/NOTES.md

 #### Specific methods

-Allong with the previously describe methods, objects can have as many methods as needed.
+Along with the previously describe methods, objects can have as many methods as needed.
 Those specific methods have indexes which start from 100.